The Song of Achilles: Development and publication

 Miller developed an interest in the legend of Achilles after her mother read the Iliad to her as a child.
 She found that she was particularly intrigued by Patroclus, a minor character who ultimately has a significant influence on the outcome of the Trojan War.
-Drawing from this source material, Miller sought to write a story about who Patroclus was, and what he meant to Achilles.
-In addition to the Iliad, Miller drew inspiration from the writings of Ovid, Virgil, Sophocles, Apollodorus, Euripides, and Aeschylus, as well as accounts of Achilles' childhood friendship with Patroclus and his martial training.
-On her decision to depict Achilles and Patroclus as lovers, Miller explained:
+Drawing from this source material, Miller sought to write a story about who Patroclus was and what he meant to Achilles.
+In addition to the Iliad, Miller drew inspiration from the writings of Ovid, Virgil, Sophocles, Apollodorus, Euripides, and Aeschylus, as well as accounts of Achilles's childhood friendship with Patroclus and his martial training.
+On the depiction of Achilles and Patroclus as lovers, Miller reminded:

 Miller depicts Achilles and Patroclus as the same age, contrasting Homer's depiction of Patroclus as significantly older than Achilles.
-Miller drew inspiration for this departure from the Achilleid by Statius, stating that "to me, the two have always resonated as peers, so that was the tradition I followed."
+Miller drew inspiration for this departure from the Achilleid by Statius, stating, "To me, the two have always resonated as peers, so that was the tradition I followed."
 The Song of Achilles took Miller ten years to write; after discarding a completed manuscript five years into her writing, she started again from scratch, struggling to perfect the voice of her narrator.
 The Song of Achilles was published as Miller's debut novel on September 20, 2011, by Ecco Press, an imprint of HarperCollins.